Fee payment deadline is today, May 21. More

 MANDATORY INFORMATION SESSION REQUIRED FOR REGISTRATION FOR MULT 1950

-The Mandatory Information Session (required before registration) will be held during Spring Semester at the following times:
+The Mandatory Information Session (required before registration) will be held during Autumn Semester at the following times:

-This will be in preparation for Autumn Semester 2014.
+This will be in preparation for the upcoming semester.
 Until then, you can review the prerequisites that are linked from this page so that you can be prepared to register.

 There is no need to register for the mandatory information session, however attendance is required prior to registration for the first course.
 If you have already attended an information session, you do not need to attend again.